Children's Health (health care system): GENECIS program

 In May 2015, Children's Health announced the opening of the GENECIS clinic.
 GENECIS (GENder Education and Care, Interdisciplinary Support) provides counseling and support for children and teens with gender dysphoria through a combination of therapy, evaluations, and puberty-blocking medications.
 The clinic was started by Ximena Lopez, a pediatric endocrinologist at Children's Medical Center Dallas who has been treating patients with gender dysphoria for several years.
 It is the only pediatric transgender clinic in the Southwest.
 In November, 2021, the involved hospitals, Children's Health and UT Southwestern Medical Center, announced that they would no longer be providing puberty suppression or hormone therapy, removed all references to the GENECIS program from their websites, and said that any remaining services would be provided by other departments in the hospitals.
+In May 2023, it was revealed that the GENECIS program was intentionally targeted by anti-trans activists and groups in order to shut down the program though files that were publicly uploaded to the American College of Pediatricians's website.